Owen Windsor

-Owen James Windsor (born 17 September 2001) is an English footballer who plays as a striker for MetroStars.
+Owen James Windsor (born 17 September 2001) is an English footballer who plays as a striker for Bath City.

 He has played in the Football League for Grimsby Town, Newport County and Carlisle United whilst on loan from West Bromwich Albion.
 He has also appeared at Non-league level for Cirencester Town and Taunton Town.

 Career

 After playing youth football for Swindon Town and Southampton, Windsor began his senior career with Cirencester Town.

 After signing for West Bromwich Albion in June 2019, he spent loan spells back at Cirencester, and also with Taunton Town.
 In October 2020 he moved on loan to Grimsby Town.

 Windsor scored twice in thirteen games for Grimsby including a goal in a 3–1 victory over Cheltenham Town, but after falling out of favour with manager Ian Holloway, his season-long loan was cut short on 19 December 2020, shortly before The Mariners 1–0 win over rivals Scunthorpe United.

 On 5 January 2021, Windsor signed for Newport County on loan until the end of the 2020–21 season.
 He made his debut for Newport as a second-half substitute in the 1-1 League Two draw against Cheltenham Town on 19 January 2021.
 However, on 1 February 2021 Windsor's loan at Newport was cancelled.

 On 31 January 2022, Windsor joined League Two club Carlisle United on loan until the end of the 2021–22 season.

 Windsor was not retained by West Bromwich Albion at the end of the 2021–22 season.

 Windsor signed for Chippenham Town on 3 February 2023.
 He moved to Chester on 24 November 2023.

 On 14 February 2024, Windsor joined Marine until the end of the season.

 In October 2024, Windsor joined Northern Premier League Premier Division club Leek Town.

 In January 2025 he signed for Australian club MetroStars.
+Later that year he returned to England with Bath City.